shreya2611-git/git-essential-training-5988161/gitstatusdemo.md

-I am adding changes in this file I want to trac all of this
+I am adding changes in this file I want to trac all of this.
+New line.